FreeCAD/FreeCAD-render/README.md

 documentation](https://www.freecadweb.org/wiki/How_to_install_additional_workbenches)
 to learn more.

+### External rendering engines
-In addition to workbench installation, you will also need to [install and set up](./docs/EngineInstall.md) one or more external render engines, among the supported ones.
+In addition to workbench installation, you will also need to [install and set up](./docs/EngineInstall.md) one or more external rendering engines, among the supported ones.

 ## Usage